sudo-kraken/3D-Printing-Cost-Calculator/README.md

 Local Electricity Cost (per kWh): The cost of electricity per kilowatt-hour.

-3D Printer Power Consumption (W): The power consumption of the 3D printer in watts.
+3D Printer Power Consumption (W): The power consumption of the 3D printer in watts per hour.

 Profit Margin (%): The desired profit margin as a percentage.